SumeetMoray/Nearby-Shops-API-Deprecated/README.md

 Community Support and Forum
 -------------------------

 Finding difficulties ?
-Not being able to understand how to install and use the software.
 You can speak to a human being and ask for human support on this forum.
+Or just in case share your thoughts and ideas.

 Forum Link : http://community.nearbyshops.org